Bachelor of Science

-The Bachelor of Science in Applied Science and Technology (BSAST) degree program enables midcareer adults in a wide range of applied fields meet their educational and professional needs while completing a baccalaureate degree.
+The Bachelor of Science degree (BS) program enables midcareer adults in a wide range of applied fields meet their educational and professional needs while completing a baccalaureate degree.

 If more than 60 credits are transferred into the program and those credits are more than 10 years old at the time of application, students will be required to demonstrate the currency of their knowledge.

 Students select the area of study, or major, that matches their expertise or profession.
 Several areas of study, required students to possess professional certification or licensure.
 In some cases, students are required to complete a full year of calculus to meet degree requirements.

 Students pursuing a Bachelor of Science degree may select from the following areas of study:

 - Electrical Technology